"the lawyers have been at it" [REIG]

 As if landing an interview with the lead plaintiff in the case weren't enough, we also managed to sit down with Betsy Rosenblatt, BSI, ASH ("Lucy Ferrier"), who is not only a second generation ASH and BSI, but also a legal scholar who just happens to specialize in intellectual property law (how fortunate is that?).
 Betsy touches on some additional points that will undoubtedly be of interest.

 While we weren't able to find an Editor's Gas-Lamp per se, we used a bit of scholarship presented at the annual meeting of the Speckled Band in 1992 by the (now) late Joseph Merriam.
-We've included here as a bonus.
+We've included it here as a bonus.

 - Free Sherlock website